Documentation

 Notifications

 Notifications can be configured in the Project settings.
 DogQ uses the Email of your account to send reports.
-Also you can connect a Slack channel for DogQ to send notifications.
+Team Admins can also connect a Slack channel for DogQ to send notifications.

-Setting notifications to "About any completed Test Runs", you will receive a report that includes all test executions in a project, both successful and failed.
+• "About any completed Test Runs" - you will receive a report that includes all scheduled and external test executions in a project, both successful and failed.

-If you opt for "About failed Test Runs", the report you receive will again include both successful and failed runs, yet you will only get it if there are any failed executions in a project.
+• "About failed Test Runs" - the report you receive will again include both successful and failed runs, yet you will only get it if there are any failed executions in a project.

 Default First Step